zafran72/zafran72/README.md

 My name is Teuku Zafran Elrifqi.

-🌱 I’m currently learning flutter and backend (flask/node.js)
+🌱 I’m currently learning flutter

 <!--
 **zafran72/zafran72** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.